Hanfu Character Image Prompts: 12 Era-Accurate Recipes

 How to refine

-Name the dynasty explicitly and the canonical garment in pinyin or Chinese (Tang dynasty 齐胸襦裙, Song dynasty 褙子, Ming dynasty 马面裙) — the model anchors much better on a specific garment than on a vague era.
+Name the dynasty explicitly and the canonical garment in pinyin or Chinese (Tang dynasty 齐胸襦裙, Song dynasty 褙子, Ming dynasty 马面裙).
+The model anchors far better on a specific garment than on a vague era.
 Add an East-Asian face cue (East Asian face structure, soft features, single-fold eyelid) since diffusion models trend Western by default.
 Lock the palette per dynasty rather than picking colors at random, and add one period-correct scene element (peony courtyard, ink landscape, palace garden) so the era is felt, not just stated.
+On Midjourney V7 the aspect ratio goes at the very end as --ar 9:16 and cannot contain decimals; on Qwen-Image and Seedream set it in the UI or as a size preset.

 Common mistakes